jackwillis/teleogram/README.md

 ## Installation

 Teleogram is a Ruby on Rails web application.
-This guide is based on Linux.
+This guide is based on Ubuntu.

 ### For development